zsiki/GeoEasy/doc/reference_guide.rst

 +++++++++++

 Calculate orientation angle for this point.
 The orientation directions can be selected from a point list.
-In the list the orientation angle and the point number is visible.
-The results are visible in the *Calculation results* window and the orientation angles are stored in the field-book (you can see these values in the orientation mask).
+In the list the orientation angles and the point numbers are visible.
+The results are wriiten to the *Calculation results* window and the orientation angles are stored in the field-book (you can see these values using the orientation mask).

 .. code::